saltyorg/docs/docs/reference/safire.md

 1. Run the script again.

-    You will be prompted to authenticate to google and copy-paste a token twice at the beginning.
+    You will be prompted to authenticate to google and copy-paste a token [this will happen twice].

+    If you didn't enter your google group email address into the script, you will be asked for it.

     ```
     ./sb_gd.sh
     ```

-1. You should now have three new shared drives ready for use with Saltbox.
+2. You should now have three new shared drives ready for use with Saltbox.